St Johnstone F.C.: Relegations and rebuilding

-It took Saints until 1983 to return to the top flight – albeit for a single season – before setting a record through suffering two successive relegations in 1984 and 1985.
+It took Saints until 1983 to return to the top flight – albeit for a single season and as part-time team – before setting a record through suffering two successive relegations in 1984 and 1985.
 They eventually found themselves bottom of the entire league in 1986 and skirted with financial oblivion, before local businessman Geoff Brown stepped in.

 An unprecedented change in the club's focus occurred over the next decade or so, with the move from long-term home Muirton Park to the new purpose-built McDiarmid Park on the outskirts of the city, the first purpose-built all-seater stadium built in the United Kingdom.
 The new stadium was named to recognise the donation of land by local farmer Bruce McDiarmid.
 This plus the input of significant transfer funds and the appointment of manager Alex Totten spurred Saints through the leagues.
 They obtained promotion to the First Division in 1988.
 Saints then won the First Division championship and promotion to the Premier Division in 1990 during the first season of football at McDiarmid Park.
+After 15 years as a semi-professional outfit, the club turned full-time again when promotion was achieved.

 Saints finished 1990–91 in 7th place, but their season was buoyed by an appearance in the Scottish Cup semi-finals, in which they lost to Dundee United.

 The following season proved to be Totten's last at the helm, an eighth-placed finish bringing to an end his five-year reign as manager.
 He was succeeded by John McClelland for the 1992–93 season.
-The Irishman didn't fare much better, however, leading the club to 6th place.
+The Northern Irishman didn't fare much better, however, leading the club to 6th place.
 Another semi-finals cup appearance, this time the League Cup, sweetened the campaign slightly.

 St Johnstone's four-year run in the Premier Division came to an end in 1993–94, a 10th-placed finish sending them back to the First Division.
 McClelland left the club before the season ended, and was replaced by former Dundee United striker Paul Sturrock.